MelanieMessih/Bachelorproject/README.md

     - inchikeys_col_nr
     - nBits=nothing
     - radius=nothing

+    Returns:
+    - total_df: DataFrame; contains optionally a column of indices of type Int64 and a column of inchikeys of type Str31, followed by X data elements of type Float64.
+    - headers_RDK: Vector with elements of type Str.

 #### PaDEL_fingerprints(dataset, fp_name, index_col_nr, smiles_col_nr, inchikeys_col_nr)
     This function takes a DataFrame, a fingerprint name that corresponds to one in the descriptors.XML file,